alvinylt/essays/README.md

 ## COMP2620 Logic

-_Resolving the Material Paradox of Implication from the Principle of Explosion in Orthodox Logic with Auxiliary Truth Values_ ([Logic/main.pdf]) is a short essay discovering the application of classical logic and the issues rising from the definition of implication.
+[_Resolving the Material Paradox of Implication from the Principle of Explosion in Orthodox Logic with Auxiliary Truth Values_](Logic/main.pdf) is a short essay discovering the application of classical logic and the issues rising from the definition of implication.

 An introduction of two addidional values are proposed to resolve the problem.

-The corresponding LaTeX file ([Logic/main.tex]) is also included.
+The [corresponding LaTeX file](Logic/main.tex) is also included.

 ## COMP2550 Advanced Computing R&D Methods